 Let’s talk more about ways of augmenting humans.
 This goes through defining carefully what technological tools are.
 In my past posts, I have mentioned how technology can be any piece of machinery that augments a system’s capacity in its potential action space.
 The human tools such as hammers and nails fall under this category.
 So do the inventions of democracy and agriculture, respectively a couple of thousand and around 10,000 years ago.
 If we go further back, more than 100 million years ago, animals invented eusocial societies.
 Even earlier, around 2 billion years ago, single cells surrounded by membranes incorporated other membrane-bound organelles such as mitochondria, and sometimes chloroplasts too, forming the first eukaryotic cells.
 In fact, each transition in evolution corresponds to the discovery of some sort of technology too.
 All these technologies are to be understood in the acception of augmentation of the organism’s capacity.

 Humans can be augmented not only by inventing tools that change their physical body, but also their whole extended embodiment, including the clothes they wear, the devices they use, and even the cultural knowledge they hold, for all pieces are constituents of who they are and how they affect their future and the future of their environment.
-It’s not a given that, any of the extended human’s parts will be slower to evolve slower than AI, which is most evident for the cultural part.
-It’s not clear either that it will be faster, but we clearly realize that one must not rush to conclusions.
+It’s not a given that any of the extended human’s parts will be slower to evolve slower than AI, which is most evident for the cultural part.
+It’s not clear either that they will evolve faster, but we realize how one must not rush to conclusions.

 On symbiotic relationships